AlfredoLuzardo/1800_202410_BBY-31/README.md

 * MapBox 2.7.0
 * Manrope font
 * Logo made by LinkSphere!
-* Google Material Symbols Outlined
+* Google Material Icons and Symbols Outlined
+* Fontawesome icons

 ## 4. Complete setup/installion/usage
-State what a user needs to do when they come to your project.
-How do others start using your code or application?
-Here are the steps ...
 * To use our application, a user needs to create an account when they first open the website.
 * Then, a user can view and read all of the posts created by users on the map and in the side panel.
 * If a user wants to create a post, they can go to the incorporate post page to create one.